sophienyaa/NodeRenogy/README.md

 `node index.js -s /dev/ttyUSB0 -m 192.168.0.10`

-This would use serial port `/dev/ttyUSB0` and connect to MQTT Broker at `192.168.0.10` with no user/password.
+This would use serial port `/dev/ttyUSB0` and connect to MQTT Broker at `192.168.0.10` with no user/password, publishing to the `NodeRenogy/state` topic ever 60s.

-The utiluty has the following options:
+The utility supports using different polling intervals and topics, as well as MQTT brokers that need authentication, please see below for a full list of options.

 |Argument |Alias |Description | Example |
 |---------|------|----------|-----|